The Essential Guide to CMMS – What is a CMMS System and How Does it Work?

 Set up reminders for when parts go below a certain quantity

-Quickly lookup and order parts from preferred vendors.
+Quickly look up and order parts from preferred vendors

-Every organization has some specialized maintenance work that has to be carried out by third-party contractors.
+Nearly every organization has some specialized maintenance work that has to be carried out by third-party contractors.
 If you do not have an option to track and manage their work, then your maintenance records are incomplete.

-Depending on your outsourcing strategy you may be spending tens to hundreds of thousands of dollars a year on vendors.
+Depending on your outsourcing strategy, you may be spending tens to hundreds of thousands of dollars a year on vendors.
 A good system can help ensure you are getting the biggest bang for your buck.

 A great CMMS should be able to:

-Track and manage your Vendors contact information, past work and invoices
+Track and manage your vendors’ contact information, past work, and invoices

-Know which Assets your Vendors take care of and which Vendors you purchase Spare Parts from
+Know which assets your vendors take care of and which vendors you purchase spare parts from

 Give limited access to a vendor so they can complete only the work assigned specifically to them

-After all of the setup and data being collected by your team the last thing you would want to miss out on is the real-time maintenance reports and KPIS.
+After all of the setup and data being collected by your team, the last thing you would want to miss out on is the real-time maintenance reports and KPIs.
 A good CMMS system will make it so you don’t require a data science degree to gather insights important to you.